lyaegel88/Lukes-Store/README.md

 # Luke's Store

 This was a school project I made for a Java class.
+It's far from perfect, but is functional.
+Keep in mind, there is no for validation.
+This is a great program for beginners who want to learn how to use a MySQL database with a Java GUI.

-It uses Swing and a MySQL database.
+This program uses Swing and a MySQL database.
 Components built with GUI Builder.

 ![Lukes Sales Tracker](https://image.ibb.co/dBA8jo/lukes_store.png)